stratust/igpipeline/README.md

 <br/>

-#### Warning
+#### Warnings
-- In the hydrophobicity analysis we calculate the GRAVY score for 22,654,256 IGH CDR3 sequences from the public database of memory B-cell receptor sequences (doi:10.1371/journal.pone.0160853), which requires plenty of computing resources and it takes ~30 min to execute.
+- In the hydrophobicity analysis we calculate the GRAVY score for 22,654,256 IGH CDR3 sequences from a public database of memory B-cell receptor sequences (doi:10.1371/journal.pone.0160853), which requires plenty of computing resources and it takes ~30 min to execute.
 If you want skip this step execute the pipeline with the command **snakemake --until SHM**

 - If you have enough computing resources to parallelize the execution, specify the parameter -j < number_of_cores > for the snakemake.